 “He did say he would kill me for being a faggot.”

 “Did he catch you two having sex in my office?”
-My loose ways threaten my reputation.
+My loose ways belie my innocence.

 “No. Jack’s mad I didn’t come to Harvard this weekend for the Yale game.”

 “Oh, The Game.
 Is that all?”

 “I thought we were breaking up.
 I came out to confront Tim.
 I love him,” Jack confesses.